linkuew/LING-L645/README.md

 the alphabet + null character.

-The file 'orthographies.txt' contains all the separate orthographies I was able to find/come up with on my own, and pairs them to their Cyrillic equivalents.
+The file 'orthographies.txt' contains all the separate orthographies I was able to find/come up with on my own, and the code generates a new textfile to train on based upon randomly selected orthographies

-The results aren't in yet - this is still a work in progress as I figure out pytorch and it's various libraries and work out beam-search and work out loss function implementation across the networks.
+The results aren't in yet - this is still a work in progress as I figure out pytorch and its various libraries and work out beam-search and work out loss function implementation across the networks.